pzeiger/fabsfit/README.md

 # fabsfit
 A small program to fit a parametrization of the the absorptive scattering factor.

+## Credits

+The workflow of this code was designed by [Dr. José Ángel Castellanos-Reyes](https://www.uu.se/en/contact-and-organisation/staff?query=N22-1026).
+We acknowledge the [abTEM](https://github.com/abTEM/abTEM) multislice code for the compilation of parametrization data of elastic scattering factors.

 ## Installation

 The installation can be performed using pip: